nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 •	Deadline tasks which has a specific due date and the application has a count down feature to monitor them.

 The following 2 sub-sections will provide you with the guide on how to add a task to the calendar list.

+Note: You can input a task description with or without spaces.

 #### Adding a todo task: